knative/docs/docs/eventing/broker/rabbitmq-broker/README.md

         kind: RabbitmqBrokerConfig
         name: <rabbitmq-broker-config-name>
     ```
-    Where `<rabbitmq-broker-config-name>` is the name you gave your RabbitMQ Broker config in the step above.
+    Where `<rabbitmq-broker-config-name>` is the name you gave your RabbitMQBrokerConfig in the step above.

 1. Apply the YAML file by running the command: